 Their social inadequacies and emotional issues threaten their academic progress and social inclusion in our society.
 Through positive experiences and sense of belonging, self-esteem is restored and a pathway towards a rewarding career becomes achievable.
 Co-morbid disorders such as Oppositional Defiant Disorder (ODD) and Conduct Disorder (CD) often compromise their progress, as does the anxiety which many of these boys present with at enrolment.

-The word Kamaruka comes from an aboriginal term meaning “Camp of the spirit children”.
-The three arrows of the emblem represent the three character traits targeted in the social development of the students at Kamaruka.
-These are:
+The word Kamaruka derives from an aboriginal term meaning “Camp of the spirit children”.
+The three arrows of the Kamaruka emblem symbolise the core values targeted in the social development of the students at Kamaruka which are:

 Our social skills and behavioural programs aim to promote these values

 Kamaruka Education Centre is committed to providing the best environment for your son to maximise his potential .
 The school prides itself in its values-based school culture, which creates a safe and caring learning environment for students, staff and families.